sebtac/MLxE/README.md

 # MLxE: Highly Efficient Architecture for Implementation of Reinforcement Learning Algorithms

 # Objectives of the Project:
-To introduce a highly efficient implementation of the Reinforcement Learning (RL) algorithms that takes advantage of both the recent algorithmic developments in the field of RL and maximizes the utilization of hardware capabilities available to the RL researcher or architect.
-This efficiency is achieved via employing the following three propositions:
+To introduce an architecture for highly efficient implementation of the Reinforcement Learning (RL) algorithms that maximizes the utilization of hardware capabilities available to the RL Researcher or RL Architect and allows for rapid development and testing of RL algorithms.
+This efficiency is achieved via employing the following propositions:

 1.)
-MLxE Architecture, a highly efficient, Multiprocessing based implementation of RL algorithms.
+MLxE Architecture, a highly efficient, Multiprocessing based architecture for implementation of RL algorithms.
 It achieves >2x efficiency improvement relative to Threading based implementations in the test environment.

 2.)
-Update to the classical implementations of A3C algorithm to improve its performance comparable to that of the RAINBOW, Reactor and IMPALA architectures
+Addition of the "Task" specific modifications to the learning process to maximize the learning efficiency

 3.)
-Addition of the "Task" specific modifications to the learning process to maximize the learning efficiency
+Implementation of the memory buffer as Numpy array to take advantage of Numpy’s broadcasting capabilities for rapid updates to the priority weights on complete memory buffer.

-We show the feasibility and effectiveness of the MLxE Architecture using the "Task" of Gym's Cart-Pole Environment where we train the agent to play the environment for 50,000 steps after only 8 minutes of training, with only few hundreds game examples, on machine with 8-core CPU and no GPU.
+We present the feasibility and effectiveness of the MLxE Architecture using the "Task" of Gym's Cart-Pole Environment where we train the agent to play the environment for 50,000 steps after only 9 minutes of training with only 140 example episodes (games) on machine with 8-core CPU and no GPU.
+We update the classical implementation of A3C algorithm with ideas from the RAINBOW algorithm to achieve performance improvements comparable to that of the Reactor and IMPALA architectures.
+We propose further updates to those algorithms such as:
+1.)
+Multi-Factor Priority Memory Buffer Weights based on three factors:
+a.
+The “Age” of an example
+b.
+The “Risk Level” of an example
+c.
+The “Current” TD Error of an example
+2.)
+The Reversed E-Greedy Policy (REG Policy)

 We root our work in the code for the book Deep Reinforcement Learning by Mohit Sewak and refer to it as "The Book" in the text below.
 Its GitHub repository is: https://github.com/mohitsewak/DeepReinforcementLearning